BenderScript/envoybigbook/forward-proxy/README.md

 # Tutorial

-**This was tested on Ubuntu 18.04**
+**This was tested on Ubuntu 18.04.3 LTS**

-In this example of we run a [Dynamic Forward Envoy Proxy](https://www.envoyproxy.io/docs/envoy/v1.11.0/configuration/http_filters/dynamic_forward_proxy_filter) that listens on port 4999 and directs requests to their original destination.
+In this example of we run a [Dynamic Forward Envoy Proxy](https://www.envoyproxy.io/docs/envoy/v1.13.0/configuration/http/http_filters/dynamic_forward_proxy_filter) that listens on port 4999 and directs requests to their original destination.

 The practical use-case is to confine applications running on the same host as the envoy proxy by using it as a forward proxy.
 Applications can not communicate directly out due IPTables rules.